Jose Trevino Player Props: Yankees vs. Rangers

-After hitting .259 with a double and two RBI in his past 10 games, Jose Trevino and the New York Yankees take on the Texas Rangers (who will hand the ball to Dane Dunning) at 7:05 PM ET on Friday.
+On Saturday, Jose Trevino (.259 slugging percentage in past 10 games, with no home runs) and the New York Yankees face the Texas Rangers, whose starting pitcher will be Jon Gray.
+First pitch is at 4:05 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Mariners.
+In his most recent game he had a hitless showing (0-for-2) against the Rangers.

 Jose Trevino Game Info & Props vs. the Rangers